chmanishkumar2003/Python_Full_Stack/README.md

 # 📘 OS Concepts & Python Codes
 **Contributed by Manish Kumar – Volunteer on 15-07-25**

-This repository contains notes and example code snippets related to Operating Systems and basic Python dictionary operations.
-The goal is to serve as a quick reference for students and beginners.

 ---
 ## 🖥️ About Operating Systems (OS)

 An **Operating System (OS)** is system software that manages computer hardware, software resources, and provides essential services for computer programs.